lems111/real-estate-investing-notes/README.md

 1. below is a link to REIA locations nationwide: https://nationalreia.org/find-a-reia/
   1. Also there are facebook groups for real estate investors in different areas of the country.

+## Note Investing
+1. how to secure interest in promissory note - filing UCC1 financing statements